MatthewBudimir/Monte-Carlo-Four-in-a-row/README.md

-# Monte-Carlo-Connect4
+# Monte-Carlo-Four-in-a-row
-Simple Implementation of Monte Carlo that comes with an implementation of Connect4
+Simple Implementation of Monte Carlo that comes with an implementation of Four in a row.